boldare/testing-framework/README.md

 ## Run tests
 Tests can be run using:
+`node_modules/xsolve_wtf/bin/xsolve_wtf.js`

+More detailed information about Runner is available in [Runner](#runner) section.

+# Runner
+Runner is now available (0.4.X and newer versions) - it should be used instead of directly using cucumber runner.

+## Cucumber parameters
+You can pass "normal" cucumber parameters - specify .feature files etc. using `--cucumber` or `-c` parameter.

+`node_modules/xsolve_wtf/bin/xsolve_wtf.js -c "feature/example.feature"`

+If you want to use quotes (`"`) inside you have to escape them.
+It's possible to insert `--tags` cucumber parameter here too but it's better to use [Tags](#tags) - it's not needed to escape all quotes then.

+## Tags
+Tags can be used using `--tags` or `-t` parameter.

+`node_modules/xsolve_wtf/bin/xsolve_wtf.js --tags @disabled`
+`node_modules/xsolve_wtf/bin/xsolve_wtf.js --tags "@test and not @disabled"`

+Make sure to use Cucumber Tag Expressions, not old-style Cucumber tags - there are not available anymore since Cucumber 2.X. https://docs.cucumber.io/tag-expressions/

+## Runner - help
+Help can be displayed using `--help` or `-h` parameter.

+`node_modules/xsolve_wtf/bin/xsolve_wtf.js --help`

+## Runner - framework version
+Framework version can be displayed using `--version` or `-v` parameter.

+`node_modules/xsolve_wtf/bin/xsolve_wtf.js --version`

+## Cucumber runner
+It's still (0.4.X version) possible to run tests using directly cucumber runner but it's not recommended.
 `node_modules/cucumber/bin/cucumber.js`

-You can pass "normal" cucumber parameters - specify .feature files, select tags etc.

-### Tags
-Make sure to use Cucumber Tag Expressions, not old-style Cucumber tags - there are not available in Cucumber 2.X anymore. https://docs.cucumber.io/tag-expressions/

 # Required changes

+## 0.4.X version
+Config file structure is the same as in 0.3.X version but config file is now validated.
+You have to make sure it's correct according to the rules.
+All required parameters must be available and also all custom values must be placed in `user` or `custom`.

 ## 0.3.X version